heal-research/SimSharp/README.md

 ---

 Sim# aims to port the concepts used in SimPy [1] to the .NET world.
 Sim# is implemented in C# and is available via Nuget for .NET Framework 4.5 and is also .NET Standard 2.0 compliant.
 Sim# uses an efficient event queue (adapted from [3]) that allows to compute models very quickly.
-Simulating 10 years of the MachineShop sample [4], that uses preemptive resources, requires only 2.5s on a Core i7 2.6Ghz.
+Simulating 10 years of the MachineShop sample [4], that uses preemptive resources, requires less than 1.5s on a Core i7-7 2.7Ghz.
 This model generates more than 5 million events.

 SimPy allows to model processes easily and with little boiler plate code.
 A process is described as a method that yields events.
 When an event is yielded, the process waits on it.
 Processes are themselves events and so it is convenient to spawn sub-processes that can either be waited upon or that run next to each other.
 There is no need to inherit from classes or understand a complex object oriented design.